GertzGutscheRuemenapp/daviplan/README.md

 - verification of token in header: {"Authorization": "Bearer *received token*"}

 ### Serve Frontend
+Install the dependencies:
-\<path to installation\>/angular-frontend/npm install --force
+- \<path to installation\>/angular-frontend/npm install --force
+There are two options to serve the Javascript-files:
+- use an IDE to run the frontend
+- to serve them solely with django you have to bundle them first:
 \<path to installation\>/angular-frontend/ng build --stats-json
- - argument --stats-json creates stats file that provides information to django about the built hashed resources
- - add argument --watch to reload on change
+  > add argument --watch to reload on change

-### export fixtures for area (very slow when creating it with hypothesis)
-dumpdata datentool_backend.mapsymbols datentool_backend.layergroup datentool_backend.internalwfslayer datentool_backend.source datentool_backend.arealevel datentool_backend.area --indent 2 >test.json
+## Productive Server
+see /dist/README.md